xaaha/tldrnotes/content/connect_multiple_gh.md

 ### Steps

+I am using mac but the process is mostly similar to most systems.
+Please visit [github's steps](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to generate ssh keys if you use another system.

 1. Generate a New SSH Key for Each GitHub Accounts

 For each GitHub account, generate a new SSH key.
 You’ll have different keys associated with each account.